plone/training/theming/ttw-advanced-2.rst

 Exercise 2 - Viewing the unthemed site
 ++++++++++++++++++++++++++++++++++++++

-1. Use ``diazo.off=1`` to view the unthemed version of your site.
+Use ``diazo.off=1`` to view the unthemed version of your site.

-2. Using your browser's inspector, find out the location/name of some of Plone's elements.
+Using your browser's inspector, find out the location/name of some of Plone's elements.
 Then try to answer the following:

+#.
 What do you think is the difference between "content-core" and "content"?
+#.
 There are several viewlets, how many do you count?
+#.
 Can you identify any portlets, what do you think they are for?

 .. admonition:: Solution
    :class: toggle

+   #.
 The "content-core" does not include the "title" and "description" while the "content" combines the "title", "description" and "content-core".

-       Out of the box there are six viewlets (``viewlet-above-content``, ``viewlet-above-content-title`` ``viewlet-below-content-title``, ``viewlet-above-content-body``, ``viewlet-below-content-body``,
+   #.
+Out of the box there are six viewlets (``viewlet-above-content``, ``viewlet-above-content-title``, ``viewlet-below-content-title``, ``viewlet-above-content-body``, ``viewlet-below-content-body``, ``viewlet-below-content``).
-       ``viewlet-below-content``).
+   #.
 There are a few *footer* portlets which construct the footer of the site.

 Exercise 3 - the ``<drop>`` directives